Lauterbrunnen is one of the most beautiful places in Switzerland. A beautiful valley filled with waterfalls. A fantastic place to go hiking for a day.

 Hiking in the surroundings of Lauterbrunnen

 This is of course not the only hike you can take in Lauterbrunnen.
 There are many hiking trails in the area, they are well marked on the yellow signs.
 If there is a red and white flag next to it, it is a difficult trail (often very steep and many loose stones).
-It is advisable to stop by the tourism center (Lauterbrunnen Tourismus) for more information about the walks in and around Lauterbrunnen.
+It is advisable to stop by the tourism center (Lauterbrunnen Tourismus) for more information about the trails in and around Lauterbrunnen.

 Want to read more about a trip to Switzerland?